matteomanca/matteomanca/content/activities/guest_editor/index.md

 ---
-title: PC member of the of RecSys2019 (ACM Conference on Recommender Systems).
+title: Guest editor of the Special issue on “Behavioral-Data Mining in Information Systems and the Big Data Era”
-subtitle: PC member
+subtitle: Guest editor
-summary: PC member
+summary: Guest editor
 authors:
 - admin
 tags: []